 Residency Requirement for Year 3 Students:

-The third and final summer of instruction takes place in Florence, Italy, at The Florence Academy of Art home campus.
-MA participants will be considered in-person at the Florence, Italy, campus location during their third and final term of study.
-Limited exceptions will be made for extenuating circumstances that prevent the participant from attending classes abroad.
+Limited exceptions will be considered for extenuating circumstances that prevent the participant from attending classes abroad.
 Requests to alter the learning location for Year 3 must be submitted in writing to the Academic Director no later than November 1 following completion of Year 2 studies.
 Exemptions will be made on a case-by-case basis to allow participants to complete their Year 3 either remotely, or partially or fully in-person on the Jersey City campus.

 MA Curriculum

-During the course, participants are tested on their understanding of the methodology used to teach the issues outlined above.
+During the course, participants are tested on their understanding of the methodology used to teach the concepts outlined above.
 This is achieved through written assignments, devising lesson plans, and sessions during class in which participants share feedback on each other’s work.
 Because of this, fluency in the English language is a requirement to join the program.

 During the summer sessions, all required assignments will be accomplished during daytime class hours (9am to 4pm), and attendance is mandatory during the full period.
-Students may miss the equivalent of two days of attendance with no grade penalty.
-After the third absence, the grade will be lowered one-half grade per absence.
-Work to be done during the year between summer sessions is due on a monthly basis, as communicated by faculty.

 Remote Instruction

-During the summer sessions, remote instruction is synchronous, and all students attend class live from 9am to 4pm EST each day of the program by logging on to Zoom.
-Critiques and demonstrations are given throughout the day.
+All students (remote or in-person) receive critiques and demonstrations throughout the day.
 Students are expected to upload their works-in-progress every morning and afternoon to a dedicated online portal.
 Works are critiqued both privately by the instructors meeting with individual students, and in group sessions with the online cohort.
 Students will have access to dedicated staff for technical issues.

 Students who study remotely must possess a computer with a webcam.
 They will be given instruction on how to set up suitable studio spaces at home for traditional training.